codezri/lamgstack/README.md

 - [movieszri](https://codezri.org/movieszri/)
 - Did you build your app with LAMG?
 Send us a pull request!

-*P.S: Don't confuse with the word stack which refers on top of like, this solution is distributed over monolithic*
+*P.S: Don't confuse with the word stack which refers on top of like, this solution is very much distributed over monolithic*